solana-foundation/developer-content/content/cookbook/tokens/set-update-token-authority.md

 ---
-title: How to set authority on token accounts or mints
+title: How to Set Authority on Token Accounts or Mints
 sidebarSortOrder: 11
 description:
   "Learn how to set authorities on Solana token accounts and mints.
 Crucial for